EOSIO/eosio-java-rpc-provider/README.md

 ## Releases

+10/01/20
+Version 0.1.1
+This version consumes the eosio-java library version 0.1.2 and provides functionality equal to the older eosio-java-android-rpc-provider 0.1.1 release.

 10/09/20
+Version 0.1.3

-Version 0.1.1 The version consumes the eosio-java library version 0.1.2 and provides functionality equal to the older eosio-java-android-rpc-provider 0.1.1 release.
+This version consumes the eosio-java library version 0.1.3 and adds support for the send_transaction endpoint, and return values.

+10/22/20
+Version 0.1.4
-Version 0.1.3 The version consumes the eosio-java library version 0.1.3 and adds support for the send_transaction endpoint, return values and kv tables.
+This version consumes the eosio-java library version 0.1.5 and adds support for the get_block_info, and get_kv_table_rows endpoints.
+GetBlockInfo has replaced GetBlock in the IRPCProvider interface since it is the preferred method for getting the information required to calculate TAPOS.
+GetBlock is still available.
+PushTransaction has been removed from IRPCProvider in favor of SendTransaction.
+PushTransaction is still available.

 ## Want to help?